ICFP Private Sector Subcommittee

-The ICFP subcommittee and community dedicated to fostering engagement with non-state actors to meet evolving global family planning needs
+This community is dedicated to fostering engagement with non-state actors to meet evolving global family planning needs.

-The Private Sector Subcommittee’s overall goal is to increase the strategic visibility and participation of the private sector, through advanced planning of events and efforts at ICFP and beyond.
+The ICFP Private Sector Subcommittee’s overall goal is to increase the strategic visibility and participation of the private sector, through advanced planning of events and efforts at the ICFP conference and beyond.
+This subcommittee is engaged in all private sector-related activities of the ICFP platform.

 ICFP is fortunate enough to have the support and expertise of a wide range of leaders, advocates, young people, and artists to keep family planning at the center of the conversation on health and rights.